rest-for-physics/axionlib/scripts/GetMagneticField_test/README.md

 -350 <= y <= 350 mm
 -5000 <= z <= 5000 mm
 ```
-The distance between the neighbouring grid points (i.e. the mesh size) is 50 mm in x, y and z directions.
+The distance between the neighbouring grid points (i.e. the mesh size) is 50 mm in `x`, `y` and `z` directions.
-At each grid point described by coordinates (x, y, z) the values of the magnetic field are given by:
+At each grid point described by coordinates `(x, y, z)` the values of the magnetic field are given by:

 ```
 Bx = 5x -2y +2z